coleygroup/molpal/README.md

   * `--lookup-path`: the filepath of a CSV file containing score information for each input

 `--library`: the filepath of a CSV file containing the virtual library as SMILES strings
 - (optional) `--fps`: the filepath of an hdf5 file containing the precomputed fingerprints of your virtual library.
 MolPAL relies on the assumption that the ordering of the fingerprints in this file is exactly the same as that of the library file and that the encoder used to generate these fingerprints is exactly the same as the one used for model training.
-MolPAL handles writing this file for you if unspecified, so this option is mostly useful for avoiding the overhead at startup if running MolPAL again with the same library/encoder settings.
+MolPAL handles writing this file for you if unspecified, so this option is mostly useful for avoiding the overhead at startup of running MolPAL again with the same library/encoder settings.

 #### Optional Settings
 MolPAL has a number of different model architectures, encodings, acquisition metrics, and stopping criteria to choose from.
 Many of these choices have default settings that were arrived at through hyperparameter optimization, but your circumstances may call for modifying these choices.
 To see the full list, run MolPAL with either the `-h` or `--help` flags.
 A few common options to specify are shown below.